tetherscript/WinUITranslator/README.md

 - You only need to include the TLocalized static class in your project.
 It allows dynamic text translations, like for a 'Loading {0}, please wait...' status message.
 It also allows the retrieval of non-translated resources, such as icon files, colors etc.
 - No third party packages or libraries are used.
 - Trimming is supported.
-- This is built using Visual Studio 2022 with .Net 8 and WinAppSDK 1.6.

 > [!NOTE]
 > You use the Translator app to translate your target app.